A little extra effort to curb winter boredom can go a long way for you and your pets

-Shorter, colder days are ahead.
-Providing your pet with enough physical and mental stimulation is especially important in keeping them from acting out and creating their own fun (aka tearing apart your house).
-Setting boundaries and creatively addressing their needs will not only help you coexist more peacefully, it will help them better adjust to the brighter post-pandemic days when you’re not home as often.
+With the shorter, colder days of winter, providing your pet with enough physical and mental stimulation is especially important in keeping them from acting out and creating their own fun (aka tearing apart your house).
+Setting boundaries and creatively addressing their needs will not only help you coexist more peacefully, but it will also help them better adjust to days when you’re not home as often.

 The importance of physical exercise

 Regular exercise reduces animals’ stress and burns excess energy, preventing unwanted behaviors brought on by boredom or anxiety.